chrisjones0517/LIfePlanner/README.md

 6. NCDC           ( www.ncdc.noaa.gov )
 7. Pixabay        ( www.pixabay.com )

-# Other Technology
-Climate data is displayed using the d3.js data visualization library.
+# Database being used: FIREBASE
 The user is provided value by having access the most relevant data in a single user friendly location.
 The user is provided an option to login or register to store his/her credentials in the firebase database system, or to simply search as a guest.
 The login function allows a user's past searches to be recorded for comparison or later use.

+# Other Technology
+Climate data is displayed using the d3.js data visualization library.